Advice

 Pros and Cons of Using a Dashcam in Cars

-Although we are convinced that the benefits of a dashcam far outweigh the negatives, we offer both so you may decide.
+Although we are convinced that the benefits of a dashcam far outweigh the negatives, we offer both sides of the argument so you can decide.

 Pros of a Dashcam

-- Fraud protection – Recorded video can aid your insurer in defending you against fraudulent claims, such as an accident being staged.
+• Fraud protection: Recorded video can aid your insurer in defending you against fraudulent claims, such as staged accidents.

-- Young driver monitoring – Many dashcams offer a view of the vehicle’s interior, which can help parents monitor the behavior of a teen driver.
+• Young driver monitoring: Many dashcams offer a view of the vehicle’s interior, which can help parents monitor teen driver behavior

 Cons of a Dashcam

-- Reliable witness – In the case of an accident in which you are at fault, recorded dashcam footage can be damning evidence.
+• Reliable witness: In the case of an accident in which you are at fault, evidence from recorded dashcam footage can be used against you.

-- Privacy – Any recorded video has the potential to invade your or someone else’s privacy.
+• Privacy: Any recorded video has the potential to invade the privacy of you or others.
 This is particularly true for any video recorded inside the vehicle.
-Different countries have varying regulations concerning dashcams and privacy.

-- Cost – Whether aftermarket or built-in, dashcams can be quite expensive, especially when they have extras.
-For example, extras like night vision, parking mode, etc. Furthermore, having an aftermarket unit professionally installed will further increase the cost.
+• Cost: Whether aftermarket or built-in, dashcams can be expensive, especially when they include extras such as night vision or parking mode.
+Professional installation of an aftermarket unit will further increase the cost.

 What Should You Look For in a Dashcam?